DrPsychick/ansible_influx_downsampling/README.md

 If you enable **backfill and compact**:
 * After a complete run with compaction you need to check and recreate all continuous queries based on the new default RP of the source.
-* Better: specify ".." as source to always use the default (see TODOs)
+* Better: specify ".." as source to always use the default RP of the source.

 Results of my full setup can be found in [examples/full-5level-backfill-compact/](examples/full-5level-backfill-compact/)